TFYA99ProjGroup/MDSE/docs/source/gettingstarted.rst

 Workflows
 =========

-Describe recommended workflows or common tasks.
+Description of recommended workflows or common tasks.

 1. Write config files or a directory with config files (the parser takes both).
 2. Run simulation, this software is made to be run on a supercomputer, so that is recommended.